Turingraph/Calcite/README.md

 # MVP (Minimum Viable Product)

 Expected Feature
-1.	`img_process/`, `include/img_process.py`, `include/img_process_rgb.py`, `include/img_process_gray.py`
+1.  `backend/`
+-	Purpose: Connect `include/` with `frontend/`
+- [] not finish
+2.  `doc_user`
+-	Purpose: user tutorial.
+- [] finish
+3.	`frontend/`
+-	Purpose: User Friendly UI Frontend based on React and Typescript.
+This is the only coding folder that does not contains Python files.
+- [] finish
+4.	`img_process/`
 -	Purpose: Processing Image e.g. Threshold, Blur, Convolution, Orientation etc.
-2.	`ocr/`, `include/ocr.py`
+- [x] finish
+5.  `include/`
+-	Purpose: The Python Interface for enhancing open closed principle and use OCR, image processing and drawing box around the text.
+- [x] finish
+6.	`ocr/`
 -	Purpose: converting Image to text output using Tesseract OCR model and Pytesseract Python library.
-3.	`include/boxes_img.py`
--	Purpose: separating the image in to smaller images based on the groups of text.
-4.	`frontend/`
--	Purpose: User Friendly UI Frontend
-5.	`frontend_img/`
--	Purpose: User Friendly UI Frontend design
-6.  `tests/`
--	Purpose: check if the code work as expected and demonstrate how to use our code.
-7.  `include/`
--	Purpose: The Interface for enhance open closed principle.
-8.  `get_data/`
--	Purpose: Get OCR data as txt, csv or pdf file.
+- [x] finish

 Ignore Advanced Feature
 1.	`get_data/`
--	Purpose: Get data for training AI model.
+-	Purpose: Get and clean data for training AI model.
-2.	`img_observe/`
--	Purpose: Analyzing the image's Pixel values in order to process image automatically.
-3.	`spell/`
+2.	`spell/`
 -	Purpose: Check and correct Tesseract OCR output automatically.
-4.	`language/`
+3.	`language/`
 -	Purpose: Check the language of the Tesseract OCR output.
-5.	`latex/`
+4.	`latex/`
 -	Purpose: Convert image of mathematical notation e.g. ratio, integration, vector etc to Latex representation.
 (OCR mathematical notation)

-# Additional Information

--	Read `doc/README.md` to read additional information about our project.

-# How to use JOCR ?
+# How to use Calcite OCR ?
 (Quick Tutorial)

-`doc/__tesseract_ocr_installation.md` and `__doc_user/README.md` are under the development.

-For anyone who want to contribute our project, you can
-1. Explain how to install Tesseract OCR model and Pytesseract Python library in `doc/tesseract_ocr_installation.md`
-2. Explain how to use our project in `doc_user/README.md`
-3. Explain how to use our project in `README.md` in "How to use JOCR ?
-(Quick Tutorial)" section.
+The project is unfinished.
+You can support our project by add the missing feature of our app.
 Thank you for your contribution.

+# Additional Information

+-	Read `doc/README.md` and `doc/` to read additional information about our project.